James Cantor: Pedophilia

 On CNN in 2012, Cantor expressed the view that society should make it easier for persons who are sexually attracted to children but have never committed any sexual offenses to receive support and assistance in staying offense free.
 In his view, it is the sexual offenses (child molestation) and not the sexual attractions (pedophilia) that merit social sanctions.
 "One cannot choose to not be a pedophile, but one can choose to not be a child molester."

-Cantor has stated that, in his experience, pedophiles who commit sexual offenses against children "do so when they feel the most desperate—when they have nothing to lose, nothing in their lives worth protecting".
+Cantor believes that pedophiles who commit sexual offenses against children "do so when they feel the most desperate—when they have nothing to lose, nothing in their lives worth protecting".
 He recommends that therapists use cognitive behavioral therapy and other techniques to reduce feelings of isolation and hopelessness so that pedophiles can lead "productive, offense-free lives".
 Cantor stated that the online group Virtuous Pedophiles—a group for pedophiles who acknowledge having a sexual interest in children, and whose members share the belief that sexual activity between adults and children is wrong and always will be—could help prevent child sexual abuse.
 He states that pedophiles "experience desire, affection, and heartbreak as strongly as anybody else.
-It is a deep, dark, long-lasting ache, and they can’t tell a soul."
+It is a deep, dark, long-lasting ache, and they can't tell a soul."
 He has rejected any linkage between homosexuality and pedophilia: "It's quite solidly shown in the scientific literature that there is absolutely no association between being a gay man and being a pedophile."
 He vocally opposed the Boy Scout bans on openly gay participants.

 Sex addiction

 In an interview about sex addiction and hypersexuality, Cantor expressed mixed views.
-When asked if he believed sex addiction should be considered a mental illness, he said yes, but added:
+When asked if he believed sex addiction should be considered a mental illness, he said yes, but added that it may be important to not misuse a concept and diagnosis.
 Cantor has expressed dislike for labels being used to describe sexual addiction.
-He has said:
+He has preferred to not assume one theory or another, and to instead use the term hypersexuality.